devkodama/PACS-Assistant/README.md

 * If a report is currently being dictated, signs the report.
 Equivalent to the PowerScribe *Sign* button (F4).

-* If a study is open and ready for dictation, then start (or resume) dictation.
+* If a study is open and ready for dictation, starts (or resumes) dictation.
 Equivalent to the EI *Start* (or *Resume*) *reading* button.

-* If the open study is not ready for dictation or if there is no open study, and if one or more studies are selected on the EI List page, then start dictation of the selected studies.
+* If there is no open study or the study that is open is not ready for dictation, and if one or more studies are selected on the EI List page, starts dictation of the selected studies.
 Equivalent to the EI *Start* (or *Resume*) *reading* button.

-* If no studies are selected studies on the EI List page, then start dictation of all the studies on the worklist.
+* If no studies are selected studies on the EI List page, starts dictation of all studies on the worklist.
 Equivalent to the EI *Start list* button.

 **Ctrl-CapsLock** saves the report currently being dictated as a Draft.
 Equivalent to the PowerScribe *Draft* button (F12).